ac2107/Ls-Dyna-Primer/README.md

 ***draft***

-## House rules of using scripts
+## House rules of using JS scripts in Oasys Primer

 (1) Viper::Blast pressure station/gauge numbering ALWAYS start from 1
 (2) If use Viper::Blast loading, the Curve object lcid starts from 1 so use "large" lcid  for other Curve objects to avoid conflict
 (3)

-## Setting up JavaScript API enviroment in VS Code and Oasys Primer
+## Setting up JavaScript API environment in VS Code and Oasys Primer

 ## Script desciption